alexandresoaresilva/MATLABrealsense/README.md

   -RGB, depth, infrared, and point cloud (color projection onto depth) streams

   -color calibration with automatic detection of Macbeth color checker as target.
 It's based on Bastani and Funt's paper about normalized least-squares regression).
+You can save the transformation matrix for later use or use it to batch process a folder, among other things.

 Near future planned features:
   -point cloud capture
-  -color calibration from camera capture (still not implemented fully)
+  -color calibration from camera capture
 ps: It carries Intel 3d RealSense libraries, licensed under Apache's 2.0 software license: http://www.apache.org/licenses/LICENSE-2.0